Agreon/Taggit/README.md

 # Release 0.1
    REST
-    + delete project
-      + remove project from list
     + frontend
       + rename project
         + error thrown is 500 and not 403 when existing

+    + delete document by id and not active

   + Focus
+  	+ OnStartup focus Menu

+  + key-combinations

    + Editor
-       + remove focus
+       + remove focus imperatively
-   + onMouseHover-focus
-      + remove all siblings hovered
-    + menu
-      + switch with keycombo to editor

-   + Show Error Messages
-        + authentication stuff
-        + Username existing
-  + Modal
-    + Vlt.
-AdminLTE-Box nehmen
-      + sieht schick aus (form-elements)
+       + ctrl-alt-w is activating options in Menu
+		+ => TagModal on MainEditor not working
 ## Bugs
 	+ AutoFocus not working
 		+ Aber nur aus Editor heraus, von menü klappts